SeaQL/seaql.github.io/SeaORM/docs/07-write-test/01-testing.md

 This is basically testing your entire program on a domain level, requiring you to provide seed data and simulate the common user operations.
 Usually, you will do it in CI against a real database.
 However, SeaORM encourages you to scale down these tests so that the most important data-flow can be tested by Cargo's [integration tests](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html).

-Since SeaORM is abstract over MySQL, Postgres, and SQLite, you can use SQLite as a backend to test your program's behaviours.
+Since SeaORM is abstract over MySQL, PostgreSQL, and SQLite, you can use SQLite as a backend to test your program's behaviours.
 It is lightweight enough to run it frequently, locally, and on CI.
-The catch is, SQLite lacks some advanced features of MySQL or Postgres, so depending on your use of database-specific features, not all logic can be tested inside SQLite.
+The catch is, SQLite lacks some advanced features of MySQL or PostgreSQL, so depending on your use of database-specific features, not all logic can be tested inside SQLite.

-We are looking for SQLite alternatives that can simulate the more advanced features of MySQL and Postgres.
+We are looking for SQLite alternatives that can simulate the more advanced features of MySQL and PostgreSQL.